hackerhouse-opensource/pyongyang_2407/README.md

 000019a8         pop        {r4, r5, pc}
                         ; endp
 ```

+This patch when applied to the OS causes all isNatSignFile checks to return "1", and does not
+perform any or additional verification checks on the file.
+This causes the OS to treat all opened
+files as NATISIGN files.

 # Acknowledgements
 Hacker Fantastic would like to thank the following people for taking part in the annual winter